DauQuangThanh/SD2-METHOD/d-docs/mapping-usage-guidelines.md

 **Comprehensive Integration Guidelines for AI-Augmented Development**

-**Date**: 2025-10-26
+**Date**: 2025-11-04
-**Version**: 1.0
+**Version**: 1.1
-**Project**: GitHub Spec Kit (SD2-METHOD)
+**Project**: GitHub Spec Kit (OnSpecKit)

 ---

 ## Executive Summary

-GitHub Spec Kit is an **AI-augmented framework** that supports software development by providing 9 commands that map to different phases of the Software Development Life Cycle (SDLC).
+GitHub Spec Kit is an **AI-augmented framework** that supports software development by providing 10 commands that map to different phases of the Software Development Life Cycle (SDLC).
 This document provides comprehensive guidelines for integrating Spec Kit into various development methodologies including Agile/Scrum, Kanban, Waterfall, and hybrid approaches.

 **Key Value Proposition**: Spec Kit bridges the gap between business requirements and implementation by providing structured, AI-assisted workflows that ensure quality, consistency, and traceability throughout the development process.